The Bankrate promise

 Those who think they’re eligible for a refund must call their student loan servicer and tell a representative they’re interested in getting a refund on non-required payments made during the payment pause.
 Remember, however, that payments will still be due eventually, even if you get a refund.

 Income-driven repayment plan

 With each plan, you’ll make monthly payments based on your discretionary income and family size.
 After 20 or 25 years, depending on the plan, the remaining balance on your loans is forgiven.
+But if you are eligible for the SAVE plan and have a principal balance of less than $12,000, you could qualify for forgiveness in just 10 years (or after 120 payments).
 You’ll need to update your information every year so your payments accurately reflect your financial situation.